icodebyamanda/mvp_dance-directory/README.md

 ### Also:

+- A middleware was created (to be found in the guard folder) to check the user's token

 - Extra data are available to perform tests

 {"name": "Sam", "introduction": "Sam's Intro", "email": "sam@gmail.com", "password":"sammy", "photo": "/sam_350x350.jpg"}